Vittoriax1/CTF-Solutions/The Future Is ******/Kickstarter Campaign 1.md

 # Kickstarter Campaign 1

 These challenges are found in the original Kickstarter campaign, found here: <a href="https://www.kickstarter.com/projects/rekcah/the-future-is-from-rekcah-comics/description">Kickstarter</a>.
+There is also, according to the Discord, a challenge embedded into the image for the Kickstarter campaign.

 ## Challenge 1